 This is a clear example how we can attain an extra signal from the RSI by using divergence as an exit signal.
 This long position with MCD made us a profit of $2.05 per share.

 #3 - RSI + RVI

 Now I will show you how to combine the relative strength index with the relative vigor index.
 In this setup, I will enter the market only when I have matching signals from both indicators.
 I will hold the position until I get an opposite signal from one of the tools – pretty straightforward.

-This is the 15-minute chart of Facebook from Sep 18-23, 2015.
+This is the 15-minute chart of Facebook.
 In this example, we take two positions in Facebook.

 First, we get an overbought signal from the RSI.
 Then the RSI line breaks to the downside, giving us the first short signal.
 Two periods later, the RVI lines have a bearish cross.
 This is the second bearish signal we need and we short Facebook, at which point the stock begins to drop.

 After a slight counter move, the RVI lines have a bullish cross, which is highlighted in the second red circle and we close our short position.
 This trade generated a profit of 77 cents per share for a little over 2 hours of work.

 Facebook then starts a new bearish move slightly after 2 pm on the 21st.
 Unfortunately, the two indicators are not saying the same thing, so we stay out of the market.